 • Let your emotions take over.
 It can be very difficult when someone we care about has been hurt, but the hurt person isn’t the one to vent to.

 • Tell them what they “need to” or “should” do.

 It is also important to note that having a friend who is raped, abused, or assaulted can be a very upsetting experience.
 For this reason it is also important that you take care of yourself.
-Even if your friend isn’t ready to talk to the Office of the Dean of Students or a hotline advocate , you can get support for yourself.
+Even if your friend isn’t ready to talk to one of the resources listed, you can get support for yourself.
 You can also get ideas about ways to help your friend through the recovery process here on the website or in HAVEN training.